kjmutsch/linked-list/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/NewFeature`)
-5. Open a pull request
+5. Open a PR

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.